'The Artist' speaks up with 6 noms to lead Globes

 Five-time Academy Award and Globe nominee Morgan Freeman — who won the supporting-actor Oscar for "Million Dollar Baby" and a best-actor Globe for "Driving Miss Daisy" — will receive the group's Cecil B. DeMille Award for lifetime achievement at the Jan.
 15 ceremony.

-Thursday's nominations in 25 film and television categories were announced by actors Sofia Vergara, Woody Harrelson and Gerard Butler.
+Thursday's nominations in 25 film and television categories will be announced by actors Sofia Vergara, Woody Harrelson and Gerard Butler.